tripack45/VG101_SU16-15/FAQ/proj.md

   7.  `Zoom(1.0/3.0)`
   8.  `Draw()`.

   Logically, the figure should be identical to the one before these operations.
 You should draw 2 identical figure at the same place. `Draw()` shouldn't affect the figure.
-The order of the operations shouldn't matter as well.
+The order of the operations shouldn't matter (the order of these 8 operation shouldn't affect how the figure is after the 8 operations) as well.
 Check if your implementation fits these criteria.

 ## Other questions